xenomachina/kotlin-argparser/README.md

     val verbose by parser.flagging("-v", "--verbose")
             .help("produce verbose output")

-TODO: positional parameters
+## Positional Arguments

+Positional arguments can be collected by using the `positional` and `positionalList` methods.
+For a single positional argument:

+    val destination by parser.positional("DEST")

+The name ("DEST", here) is used in error handling and help text.

+For a list of positional arguments:

+    val sources by parser.positionalList("SOURCE", 1..Int.MAX_VALUE)

+The range indicates how many arguments should be collected, and actually defaults to the value shown in this example.
+As the name suggests, the resulting property will be a `List`.

+Both of these methods accept an optionl transform function for converting arguments from `String` to whatever type is actually desired:

+    val destination by parser.positional("DEST") { File(this) }
+    val sources by parser.positionalList("SOURCE", 1..Int.MAX_VALUE) { File(this) }

+## Error Handling

-Exceptions caused by user error will all derive from `UserErrorException`, and include a status code appropriate for passing to `exitProcess`.
-As a convenience you can handle these exceptions by using the `runMain` extension
+Exceptions caused by user error will all derive from `SystemExitException`, and include a status code appropriate for passing to `exitProcess`.
+It is recommended that transform functions (given to `storing`, `positionalList`, etc.) throw a `SystemExitException` when parsing fails.

-function:
+Additional post-parsing validation can be performed on a delegate using `addValidtator`:

+    val sources by parser.positionalList("SOURCE", 1..Int.MAX_VALUE) { File(this) }
+        .addValidtator {
+            for (source in value) {
+                if (!source.exists()) {
+                    throw SystemExitException("Cannot find file $source", 1)
+                }
+            }
+        }

+As a convenience you can handle these exceptions by using the `runMain` extension function:

     fun main(args: Array<String>) =
-            MyOptions(OptionParser(args)).runMain {
+            MyArgs(ArgParser(args)).runMain {
                 println("Hello, {name}!")
             }

+Note that parsing does not take place until at least one delegate is read, or `force` is called manually.
+It may be desirable to call `force` on the parser in the `init` of your args object after declaring all of your parsed properties.

 ## Parsing